 When you are running your own business, you can gain a significant edge by having the inside scoop on what current and potential customers are thinking about your products or services.
 How do you find out what your customers are really thinking?
 All you have to do is ask.
-Many folks are willing to fill out an after-order survey or occasional questionnaire to give you that important data to grow your business and customer base.
-So let's take them up on that, shall we?
+Many people are willing to fill out an after-order survey or occasional questionnaire to give you that important data to grow your business and customer base.
+So let’s take them up on that, shall we?
 We will explore various ways to conduct a survey so you can choose the right one for your business.

 How to conduct a survey using website forms and survey builders

 Form scripts allow you to build your own forms.
 There are many scripts to choose from.
 WordPress, for example, has several feature-rich form plugins that help you easily create specific forms to conduct a survey.